RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

   </tbody>
 </table>

+This is likely because these songs spent no time in the Top 50.
+However, values of `-1` will lead to strange results when calculating the average value of the column, for example.
 For our purposes, it is better to represent the number of weeks spent in the Top 50 as `0`, rather than `-1`.
 Let's write a function that replaces `-1` with `0`.

+> The creators of this dataset did not document whether a value of `-1` indicates "no weeks spent in the Top 50" or "no data found indicating whether song made Top 50".
+It is likely safe to assume the former, but this is still an *assumption*.
+Be careful making assumptions about data, as this could lead to incorrect analysis.
+Always check the source of the data to learn more about it.

 ```python
 def normalize_billboard(entry):